jcurl/RJCP.DLL.Log/apps/DltDump/docs/pcap.md

 ### 6.1.
 IP Fragmentation

-When IP fragmentation occurs, the minimum length of the packet data must be 8.
+When IPv4 fragmentation occurs, the data is fragmented over multiple IPv4 packets.
+Each new packet has a new IPv4 header recalculated with a new length and new checksum. the minimum length of the v4 packet data must be 8 bytes.
 It can be up to the MTU (which on Ethernet is typically 1500 packet data bytes, but may be less if VLAN is used).

-In case of IP fragmentation, the data is fragmented, and new IP headers are generated with new Header Checksums.

 The Identification field is used to identify the reconstruction of the fragments for a given source and destination address and protocol type.
 Apart from the packet data from being split, no change to the content of the packet data is made.

-Example: Let's say that the total length is 92 bytes, with the IHL being 20 bytes.
-This leaves 72 bytes of Packet data.
-If it's fragmented, so that the MF bit is set, the Fragment offset is 0x00, the second packet would then have a fragmentation offset of 0x09 (which is 72 bytes).
+A group of IP fragments are reconstructed into a single IPv4 packet based on the following fields:

+* The source address.
+* The destination address.
+* The protocol identifier.
+* The identification field.

+The length of the packet is uknown, until the final packet is received.
+The final packet is identified as having the MF bit set to zero.
+The length is then calculated from the data length and the fragmentation offset.

+The ordering of the fragmented IP packets is undefined, but it is observed often on Linux that the last packet is transmitted first.
+However, this is not guaranteed.

 ## 7. UDP Protocol